How to review your staff wellbeing policy

 Below we suggest what might be included in a staff wellbeing policy but, since it’s not statutory, policies can vary.

 Aims and objectives

-Your policy should state how it aims to support wellbeing through things like:
+Your policy should state how it aims to support staff wellbeing through things like:

-- Avoiding those things the staff have identified as having negative impacts on their physical or mental health
+- Working to improve areas that staff have identified as having a negative impact on their physical or mental health

 - Building a supportive work environment

-- Acknowledging staff needs can change over time
+- Acknowledging that staff needs can change over time

-- Providing support for specific wellbeing issues staff might experience
+- Providing support for specific wellbeing issues that staff might experience

 - Making staff aware of their role in working towards whole-school wellbeing